godfreybrew/SecurityAura/README.md

 - [Fleet device management](https://github.com/fleetdm/fleet) - Fleet is the lightweight, programmable telemetry platform for servers and workstations.
 Get comprehensive, customizable data from all your devices and operating systems.
 - [Rudder](http://www.rudder-project.org/) - Rudder is an easy to use, web-driven, role-based solution for IT Infrastructure Automation & Compliance.
 Automate common system administration tasks (installation, configuration); Enforce configuration over time (configuring once is good, ensuring that configuration is valid and automatically fixing it is better); Inventory of all managed nodes; Web interface to configure and manage nodes and their configuration; Compliance reporting, by configuration and/or by node.

+### Authentication

+- [google-authenticator](https://github.com/google/google-authenticator) - The Google Authenticator project includes implementations of one-time passcode generators for several mobile platforms, as well as a pluggable authentication module (PAM).
+One-time passcodes are generated using open standards developed by the Initiative for Open Authentication (OATH) (which is unrelated to OAuth).
+These implementations support the HMAC-Based One-time Password (HOTP) algorithm specified in RFC 4226 and the Time-based One-time Password (TOTP) algorithm specified in RFC 6238.
+[Tutorials: How to set up two-factor authentication for SSH login on Linux](http://xmodulo.com/two-factor-authentication-ssh-login-linux.html)
+- [Stegcloak](https://github.com/kurolabs/stegcloak) - Securely assign Digital Authenticity to any written text